troychibbaro/JavaMultithreading/README.md

 This simple demonstration of multithreading in Java portrays thread-safe synchronization using the Producer-Consumer design paradigm.
+You can clone and run this project, and there is also an Eclipse project archive in the repository that you can import.

 # 4 Classes are present:
   - ProdConMain --> Simple driver, handles input and creation of threads.